 According to Mostafa Rajabi Mashhadi, a spokesman for the Iran utility, the expectation is that electricity usage across the country would have been reduced by the end of the summer.
 When temperatures begin to fall, a decline in electricity demand will create the conditions for lawful cryptocurrency miners to resume operations.

 Based on the latest update in the cryptocurrency market, there are many optimistic speculations about Iran as a result of the recent excellent news.
 Due to Chinese limitations, Iran is expected to rise to the top of the bitcoin mining war as miners in Iran are expected to begin mining next month.

 Also, once Iranian bitcoin miners return online, competitiveness and the total processing power of the Bitcoin network will rise.
 As a result, miners in Iran may now be able to hit new highs, even though computational power has been recovering since the Chinese mining restriction.

 All miners who have dispersed over the world will be able to return and continue mining.
 In addition, the country will benefit as they produce more bitcoin.
 For example, if a miner successfully adds a block to the blockchain, it could receive 6.25 bitcoins.

 On the other hand, the bitcoin price has been extraordinarily unpredictable, making it difficult or impossible for miners to forecast how much they will be paid.

-However, this new event in Iran may have a favorable impact on the price of bitcoin, encouraging bitcoin and other crypto investors to buy bitcoin again.
+However, this new event in Iran may have a favorable impact on the price of bitcoin, encouraging bitcoin and other crypto investors to buy bitcoin with Paybis again.

 Bitcoin mining, which comprises the generation of new bitcoins into circulation, is a critical component in maintaining and developing the blockchain ledger.
 It's done with the help of cutting-edge computers that perform extremely demanding computational mathematical calculations.
 As a result, the currency circulates more as more bitcoins are mined.